physionetchallenges/physionetchallenges.github.io/2021/faq/index.md

 <a name="computational"></a>__What computational resources do you provide for our code?__

-We run your training code on Google Cloud using 8 vCPUs, 64 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
-Your training code has a 72 hour time limit.
+We run your training code on Google Cloud using 4 vCPUs, 32 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
+Your training code has a 36 hour time limit using the GPU and a 72 hours time limit without using a GPU.

 We run your trained model on Google Cloud using 4 vCPUs, 32 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
 Your trained models have a 24 hour time limit on each of the validation and test sets.